Jaseela-Thayyil/Bank-Loan-Analytics-Dashboard/README.md

      Applied filters and slicers to allow users to dynamically explore data by loan status, state, verification status, etc.

      Dashboard Layout: Organized visuals into a cohesive, interactive dashboard, allowing stakeholders to drill down into loan performance metrics at a detailed level.
+3. Tableau Dashboard

+     Data Import: Imported the Excel file into Tableau using the Connect to Data feature.

+     Data Cleaning and Prep: Performed basic data cleaning directly within Tableau, including renaming fields, merging datasets, and creating calculated fields for KPIs like Total Payments and Revol Balance.

+     Creating Visuals:

+     Created visualizations such as  bar charts, and line charts to represent key insights, like Grade-wise Revol Balance and State-wise Loan Status.

+     Developed calculated fields to derive additional insights from the data, such as calculating the loan application count and total funded amounts.

+     Dashboard Creation: Combined these visuals into a dashboard and arranged them in a clean, interactive layout, adding filters for dynamic analysis by different KPIs such as loan verification status and home ownership.

+5. SQL for Data Extraction

+     Data Preparation: Wrote SQL queries to extract relevant insights from the raw data, such as:
+      Loan status by year,
+Revolving balance by grade and sub-grade,
+Total payment for verified and non-verified loans, Loan status by state and month,

+     Data Export: Exported the cleaned and transformed data from SQL queries into CSV/Excel files for use in Excel, Power BI, and Tableau dashboards.

+     SQL was used primarily for preparing clean datasets and calculating some advanced metrics before visualizing them in other tools.

 #   Dashboards